llvm/llvm-project/llvm/docs/MemoryModelRelaxationAnnotations.rst

 execution of a synchronizing operation.

 .. note::
-  Address spaces are used here as a common example, but this concept isn't can apply for other "memory types".
+  Address spaces are used here as a common example, but this concept can apply for other "memory types".
 What "memory types" means here is up to the target.